api3dao/oev-docs/docs/oev-searchers/overview/index.md

 that occurs as a result of an oracle update.
 Traditional oracle solutions update data feeds blindly, which is wasteful and provides poor granularity.

-OEV is an addition to these regular oracle updates to improve efficiency and granularity of the price feeds.
+OEV is an addition to these push oracle updates to improve efficiency and granularity of the price feeds.
 The idea is that not all oracle updates are the same.
 Some oracle updates expose opportunities on the market which can be captured by "searchers".
 Searchers monitor the market for profitable